by Soarin’ Diva

 Another favorite tune of mine is sung by the Sue Bonnets, a trio of sisters.
 The song title is, “All The Guys That Turn Me On Turn Me Down.”
 Do you sense a theme here?
 Humor is a big factor in this show.
 Yes, it may be a little cheesy or corny, but it’s quite funny too.
 It also makes a great air-conditioned resting spot in that hot, humid central Florida weather.
 If you don’t like cheesy, corny shows, at least try it for the air-conditioning and opportunity to rest your aching feet if nothing else.
 What do you have to lose?
 If you plan it right, you can also enjoy a yummy meal at Pecos Bill Tall Tale Inn and Cafe as well, as you will be exiting the show via the outer edge of the restaurant.

 So now are you intrigued and willing to give Country Bear Jamboree a try by checking out the show?
-Are you ready to book that Walt Disney World vacation, but not sure where to start?
-You can start by contacting authorized Disney vacation planner Leslie Harris at Pixie Vacations.
-All of her services are free, so click here to get a quote on your dream vacation now!
+Are you ready to start planning your magical vacation and enjoy all that Disney has to offer, but you aren’t sure where to start?
+Contact our recommended travel agent, Patricia at All Dreams for Travel, and she can do all the work for you.
+Best of all, all of her services are FREE, all you have to do is click here to request a quote!

 ***Disclaimer – We at Tips from the Disney Divas and Devos hope you enjoy reading our articles, and encourage you to share any you feel may be of interest to someone else.
 We do ask, however, if you choose to share the photographs attached to our articles, you give credit to the photographer.
 Thank you for your cooperation and sharing our love of Disney!